Statement

 I borrow forms and rhythms from nature and let imagination transform them.
 My work is not about depicting landscapes, but about translating experiences and inner states into visual form.

 Photography was my first language, a way to merge what I see with what I feel.
-Over time, my practice has expanded into painting and writing, allowing images to cross-pollinate with gesture and text.
-Across mediums, I return again and again to light, water, and movement — elements that carry both immediacy and metaphor.
+Over time, my practice expanded into painting and writing, allowing images to cross-pollinate with gesture and text.
+Across mediums, I return to light, water and movement, elements that carry both immediacy and metaphor.

 Nature is not my subject but my collaborator.
 It grounds me as an individual and as a spiritual being, teaching presence and reminding me that each moment is both fleeting and infinite.
-The process itself is meditative: an act of unlearning, of letting perception shift and open.
+The process itself is meditative, inviting perception to shift and open.